trebor/soul-bound/rfc.md

     * Lock MUST be maintained for identity lifetime
     * Early withdrawal attempts MUST be rejected
     * Lock MUST be enforced by smart contract
+    * Stake Lock Periods:
+      * Minimum lock period: See Section 14.1 for validatorRotationPeriod
+      * Maximum lock period: Identity lifetime
+      * Early withdrawal penalty: See Section 14.1 for slashFraction
+    * Anti-Stake-Grinding Requirements:
+      * Minimum time between stake locks: See Section 14.1 for validatorRotationPeriod
+      * Maximum stake reuse rate: See Section 14.1 for minimumStakeToRewardRatio
+      * Stake withdrawal cooling period: See Section 14.1 for validatorReconfigurationWindow

 * **Minting Fee (F_mint)**
   * Paid to validators